Myth: Park-and-Ride facilities will encourage public transport use

-And when it comes to encouraging car use while claiming to do the opposite – the goal of road-lobby spin doctors everywhere – park-and-ride (now separated from railway station access) is eminently suited to the task.
+The park-and-ride concept can stretch to the point where it bypasses public transport almost completely – achieving the ultimate road-lobby spin doctor’s goal of maximising car use while claiming to do the opposite.
 In both Adelaide and Perth, planners have provided large car parks on the CBD fringe and encouraged their use through the provision of free bus or tram services.
 The planners’ spin draws attention to the well-patronised public transport service, neglecting to mention that this represents only the last mile of what are predominantly car journeys.
-If the car parks were located right in the CBD instead and the shuttle service dispensed with, overall traffic congestion and emissions would increase only marginally.
+The policy plainly adds to traffic congestion and emissions: if the car parks were located right in the CBD instead and the shuttle service dispensed with, it would be hard to see the difference.

 This was essentially the conclusion reached in a 2012 article in the journal Road & Transport Research.
 A team of five researchers found that after the South Australian Government opened a park-and-ride car park at the Adelaide Entertainment Centre, served by an extended tram route, car travel into central Adelaide actually increased.
 In fact nearly two-thirds of people using the new car park had previously travelled by public transport, but had replaced their public transport journey from home with a car trip instead.
 And because the tram from the car park to the CBD is free, the government actually lost all the revenue previously contributed by the public transport users.